jsmreese/moment-duration-format/README.md

 // "1:01"
 ```

+These are the default `"en"` locale options for duration time notation templates.
+Additional templates may be created in the locale object extensions (see below).

-#### useSingular
+#### usePlural

-Unit labels are automatically singularized when they appear in the text associated with each moment token.
-The plural form of the unit name must appear in the format template.
-Long and short unit labels are singularized, based on the locale defined in moment.js.
+Unit label pluralization is automatically corrected when unit labels appear in the text associated with each moment token.
+The default `"en"` locale extension includes long and short unit labels, and a basic pluralization function.
+Unit labels, unit label types, and the pluralization function can be customized for a locale (see below).

 ```javascript
 moment.duration(1, "minutes").format("m [minutes]");